-Wilshire Real Estate Securities Index (Wilshire RESI): An Index that consists of all tax-qualified real estate investment trusts whose common shares are listed on the NYSE, AMEX and the OTC markets.
-This Index is a market capitalization-weighted index of equity securities that provides a broad measure of the performance of the REIT market.
-This index has primary business in equity ownership of commercial real estate, equity (non-health) REITs and storage-properties.
+Wilshire Real Estate Securities Index (Wilshire Real Estate): An Index that consists of all tax-qualified real estate investment trusts whose common shares are listed on the NYSE, AMEX and the OTC markets.
+This Index is a market capitalization-weighted Index of equity securities that provides a broad measure of the performance of the REIT market.
+The Index has primary business in equity ownership of commercial real estate, equity (non-health) REITs and storage-properties.

 This report is intended for informational purposes only.
 All information provided and opinions expressed are subject to change without notice.
 The information and statistical data contained herein have been obtained from sources we believe to be reliable.
-No part of this report may be reproduced in any manner without the written permission of OAM or any of its affiliates.
+No part of this report may be reproduced in any manner without the written permission of Oppenheimer Asset Management or any of its affiliates.
 Any securities discussed should not be construed as a recommendation to buy or sell and there is no guarantee that these securities will be held for a client's account nor should it be assumed that they were or will be profitable.
+The Consulting Group is a division of Oppenheimer Asset Management.
 Oppenheimer Asset Management is the name by which Oppenheimer Asset Management Inc. ("OAM") does business.
 OAM is an indirect, wholly owned subsidiary of Oppenheimer Holdings Inc., which is also the indirect parent of Oppenheimer & Co.
 Inc. ("Oppenheimer").
 Oppenheimer is a registered investment adviser and broker dealer.
 Securities are offered through Oppenheimer.
-2782422.1